dmitryduev/sserv-njs/readme.md

 4th arg - controls if the whole panel should turn red/yellow if this param turns red/yellow

-Refer to the provided config.json for examples
+Refer to the provided config.json for examples.

+##### The "log" section

+The user can choose to display the logs either "dynamically" or "statically".
+In the first case, new entries (lines) in log files from a directory will be streamed to the browser.
+In the second case, log files will simply be open in a new tab.